Seitokai Yakuindomo: Manga

-Volume list
+Volumes

 Anime

-A 13-episode anime television series produced by GoHands and directed by Hiromitsu Kanazawa aired in Japan from July 4 to September 26, 2010 on TV Kanagawa.
+A 13-episode anime television series produced by GoHands and directed by Hiromitsu Kanazawa aired in Japan from July 4 to September 26, 2010, on TV Kanagawa.
 The anime began airing at later dates on Chiba TV, TV Saitama, Sun TV, KBS, Tokyo MX, TV Aichi, and AT-X. Two pieces of theme music are used for the anime: one opening theme and one ending theme.
 The opening theme is "Yamato Nadeshiko Education" (大和撫子エデュケイション) by Triple Booking, which is a group of characters from the author's previous work Idol no Akahon; the voices are Yōko Hikasa, Satomi Satō and Sayuri Yahagi—the voices of Shino, Aria and Suzu.
 The ending theme is "Aoi Haru" (蒼い春) by Angela.
 Six Blu-ray/DVD volumes were released between August 4 and October 27, 2010.

 A 13-episode second season titled Seitokai Yakuindomo * (生徒会役員共*) aired from January 4 to March 29, 2014.
 It was simulcast with English subtitles by Crunchyroll.
 An anime film was released on July 21, 2017.
 Both seasons and the film have been licensed in the US by Sentai Filmworks and in the UK by MVM Entertainment, and released on Blu-ray on December 10, 2019, and October 18, 2021, respectively.
-A second anime film was set to be released on July 10, 2020, but was delayed to January 1, 2021 due to the COVID-19 pandemic.
+A second anime film was set to be released on July 10, 2020, but was delayed to January 1, 2021, due to the COVID-19 pandemic.
 The staff and cast returned to reprise their roles in both films.
 The second movie was released on Blu-ray by Sentai Filmworks on September 20, 2022.

 Original video animation (OVA) episodes of the anime have been shipping with the limited editions of the manga volumes, beginning with the fifth volume released on April 15, 2011, and excluding the sixteenth, twenty-first and twenty-second volumes.
 The OVAs were released with limited edition bundles of the manga and also as standalone videos.
 They were also produced by GoHands and their episodes are numbered as if they continued the TV series.
 The sixteenth volume instead bundled the first movie.
 The twenty-first volume bundled the second movie.

-An Internet radio show titled Anime 'Seitokai Yakuindomo' ga Zenbu Wakaru Radio, Ryakushite Zenra! (アニメ『生徒会役員共』が全部わかるラジオ、略して全ラ!) produced by Animate TV began streaming online on July 14, 2010 to support the TV series.
+An Internet radio show titled Anime 'Seitokai Yakuindomo' ga Zenbu Wakaru Radio, Ryakushite Zenra! (アニメ『生徒会役員共』が全部わかるラジオ、略して全ラ!) produced by Animate TV began streaming online on July 14, 2010, to support the TV series.
 The show does not have any fixed hosts, but members of the voice cast take turns hosting the show every week.